walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 Managed keys are device-local by default.
 They protect data at rest on the current device, but they are not a cross-device recovery mechanism.
 Use `MobileWalletDatabaseKey.Provided` when an app needs enterprise/KMS ownership or recoverable database-key material.
 Store overrides are independent: `null` credential and DID overrides use the encrypted SQLDelight database opened by this persistence configuration, while a `null` key override keeps platform-backed signing-key persistence and generation.
 Supported mobile platforms intentionally do not fall back to plaintext wallet databases.

+`MobileWalletConfig()` does not accept any OpenID4VP `transaction_data` profiles by default.
+Wallet apps must pass the profile types and type-specific field allow-lists they understand through `transactionDataProfiles`; requests containing unknown transaction data types or fields are rejected before the user can submit a presentation.

 The examples below build `MobileWalletConfig` values.
 Pass the selected config to `MobileWalletFactory(...).create(config)` from a coroutine to create the wallet.